-Ask any designer, and they’ll tell you the same thing, designing your own space is always harder than designing for a client.
-Projects tend to drag, decisions get postponed, and somehow everything takes longer than expected.
-This year, I set an ultimatum.
-The bedroom was finally getting a makeover.
-You may have already seen it on Instagram, but I wanted to walk you through some of the design decisions behind it, along with what’s still to come.
-If you’re exploring different bedroom design ideas, this is a great example of how small changes can completely shift the feel of a space.
+Ask any designer and they’ll usually tell you the same thing, designing your own space is often harder than designing for a client.
+Projects drag on.
+Decisions get delayed.
+Somehow everything takes longer than expected.
+This year, I finally gave myself an ultimatum.
+The bedroom was getting a makeover.
+You may have already seen parts of it on Instagram, but I wanted to walk you through the design decisions behind the space, what worked, and what is still to come.
+If you’re looking for practical bedroom design ideas, this project shows how small changes can completely shift the mood of a room.

 Don’t Be Afraid to Mix Colour!

-This house is full of colour, as I clearly don’t shy away from it.
-I really believe that colour is one of the most powerful ways to transform a space in record time.
-This room is proof, considering all the main furniture was unchanged.
-When creating the colour palette, I stumbled across Slate Teal by Benjamin Moore and knew it was the colour to use as my accent.
-Monticello Rose was chosen to complement it as the main colour of the space, not an obvious choice at first but it worked great.
-The white trim (BM Pure White) and shades of grey in the accessories helped tone everything down, and create a sophisticated look.
-These kinds of bedroom design ideas show how much impact colour alone can have.
+This house has never been shy about colour, and I truly believe it is one of the fastest ways to transform a space.
+Most of the furniture in this room stayed exactly the same, yet the room feels entirely different.
+When building the palette, I came across Slate Teal by Benjamin Moore and immediately knew it would be the accent colour.
+Monticello Rose became the main wall colour.
+It wasn’t an obvious pairing at first, but together they worked beautifully.
+White trim (BM Pure White) and touches of grey in the accessories helped tone everything down.
+These kinds of bedroom design ideas prove that paint alone can create major impact.

 Reusing Existing Furniture